freeCodeCamp/guide/src/pages/articles/miscellaneous/add-id-attributes-to-bootstrap-elements/index.md

 ---
-title: Add Id Attributes To Bootstrap Elements
+title: Add Id Attributes to Bootstrap Elements
 ---
 Recall that in addition to class attributes, you can give each of your elements an id attribute.